 At present an exhaustive list or guidelines to what can be construed as a disease has not been defined.
 Answer to questions whether hair-loss, skin pigmentation, etc. should be considered as a mere lifestyle disorder or a disease is ambiguous and may vary from case to case and prevalent circumstances in the society.
 Skills required for performing such method, requirement of medical supervision and / or medical necessity to perform such method and steps described in specification may act as guiding attributes to decide if method performed is to cure a disease or a lifestyle disorder.

-Contributors to present article are Ankush, Ritu and Sunidhi.
+Contributors to present article are Ankush, Abhilasha and Sunidhi.

-Disclaimer: Views / opinions expressed in present article are solely that of the contributors and are for explanatory / update purposes only and which cannot be quoted in any legal proceedings and will have no legal purpose.
+Disclaimer: Views / opinions expressed in present compilation are solely that of the contributor(s) and are for explanatory / update / informational purposes only and which cannot be quoted in any legal proceedings and will have no legal purpose.
 Further, same may vary from time to time and case to case.
-Also, article may not cover all circumstances and is not exhaustive in nature.
-For any clarification and further information, you may contact at firstname.lastname@example.org.
+It is neither intended to advertise nor solicit the Firm in any way whatsoever, nor is it purported to create an attorney-client privilege communication.
+For any clarification and further information, you may contact us at firstname.lastname@example.org.